 These conditions may include lack of knowledge or training, poor or incomplete work instructions, lack of proper tools or supplies and unreasonable expectations or time constraints.

 Poor performance, in itself, demoralizes many people.
-Lack of self satisfaction in the workplace is often responsible for employees becoming frustrated with themselves and angry at their employers or supervisors.
+Lack of self satisfaction in the workplace has been identified as a root cause of some employees becoming frustrated with themselves and displaying anger toward supervisors and employers.

 In order to develop world class performance in any group, the members must share a common vision of a desired outcome.
 Then, they must believe it is possible "to get there from here."
 Most people will be willing to "pick up the pace" and work toward a goal when they are confident the company has a viable plan and is willing to provide the time, training and tools to make it happen.

-But first, there must be a plan.
-What the group considers to be a workable plan.
-Not just buzz words, not just catchy phrases, not just another campaign.
-Experienced workers have already seen scores of these quick fix gimmicks come and go with no lasting results.
+But first, the group must be convinced you have a workable plan.
+Not just buzz words, not just catchy phrases, not just another "campaign."
+Experienced workers have seen scores of these quick fix gimmicks come and go with no lasting results.

-What they will respond to is a new process that sounds like it might work.
-A new way of looking at things, a new way of solving problems, a new way of doing business.
+Seasoned craftsmen are more likely to embrace a whole new "process" that sounds like it just might work.
+A new way of looking at things, a new approach to problem solving, a new way of doing business.

-"Continuous Improvement" is a complete cycle of evaluating what you are doing, finding ways to do it better, implementing those new ways - then starting over with another evaluation.
+"Continuous Improvement" is a complete cycle of evaluating what you are doing, finding ways to do it better, implementing those new ways - then starting the cycle over with another evaluation.